peralescm/GUI-activity/README.md

 # GUI-activity
 # Snapshots

-Description: This code is about shop
+Description: This code is about shop that records the the customer's order.

 ![image](https://github.com/user-attachments/assets/3fd409af-e841-499f-90e7-78df0b2f22d6)